WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 When you cast a spell that has a range of touch, you can spend 1 sorcery point to have the spell's range be 30 feet.

-#### Transmuted Spell
-When you cast a spell that deals a type of damage from the following list, you can spend 1 sorcery point to change that damage type to one of the other listed types: acid, cold, fire, lightning, poison, thunder.

 #### Empowered Spell
 When you roll damage for a spell, you can spend 1 sorcery point to reroll a number of the damage dice up to your Intelligence modifier (minimum of 1).
 You must then use the new damage rolls.

 You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.

 #### Extended Spell